jnmaomao/SEBC/storage/labs/0_replication.md

   ```
   2.Let the other use BDR
   ```
-  I will take a snapshot by name replication_hdfs_BDR.png
+  I take a snapshot by name replication_hdfs_BDR.png
   ```